What’s the best AAC app? There is no one-size-fits-all app and there are a lot of features that can make an app work well

 Where is it? = 5.97 seconds (5 hits)

-This app is a standout for me.
+The Speak for Yourself app is a standout for me.
 I have quite a bit of experience with it and really like how it works!
 The buttons are really small and that can’t be changed, but you can “hide” many of them making navigation easier.
 It’s similar to LAMP in that you can get into a really nice rhythm with it.
 I actually find the rhythm part of this app even better than LAMP as every word on the homepage is only a double tap away.
 Sometimes in LAMP the main word you want is moved on the secondary screen which confuses my finger. 🙂 The app was a little laggy when I used it which definitely slowed me down.
 I also noted that it took the most hits overall.

 Most Hits Overall: Speak For Yourself with 24 hits total (however most are just double taps so it doesn’t feel like that many!)